Prepare Less to Eat More.

 Food security might be the likely reason for the growing disassociation between religion and food provision.
 Meal grace and food blessings are unfamiliar concepts in most modern households.
 Nevertheless, at Christmas, we tend to manifest food in a pagan and ritualistic way, as if our survival depends on it.

 Food and Symbolism of the Winter Solstice

 But today, food insecurity in the Western World is an exception, not the rule.
-Thanks to the comforts of our civilization, we experience neither do the coldness, nor the darkness of the winter the way our ancestors did.
+Thanks to the comforts of our civilization, we experience neither the coldness nor the darkness of the winter the way our ancestors did.
 Yet judging by the way we prepare for Christmas, one might get the impression that quite the opposite is true.
 We lay our tables with plentitude to welcome a new year of abundance.
-Then throw away half of the food untouched.
+Then we end up throwing away half of the food untouched.
 What message are we actually sending “out there”, to the Universe?